If you’d like to nominate your own page or query for a public critique, kindly post them here in the discussion forums:

 And, of course, if you need help more urgently or privately, I’m available for edits and consultations!

 Now then.
-Time for the Page Critique.
-First I’ll present the page without comment, then I’ll offer my thoughts and a redline.
+Time for the Query Critique.
+First I’ll present the query without comment, then I’ll offer my thoughts and a redline.
 If you choose to offer your own thoughts, please be polite.
 We aim to be positive and helpful.

-Random numbers were generated, and thanks to lana_lorett, whose page is below:
+Random numbers were generated, and thanks to muse_clio, whose query is below:

 Here’s my redline: